 - A. A license may be denied or revoked for the following reasons: - 1.
-Provider, assistant, emergency assistant or adult member of the provider's household has been convicted of, or is serving an active probationary sentence, for a criminal offense, in accordance with § 7.2.1(C) of this Part above. - Provider, assistant, emergency assistant or other permanent member of the provider's household has a history of DCYF involvement, in accordance with § 7.2.1(D) of this Part above. - 3.
+Provider, assistant, emergency assistant or adult member of the provider's household has been convicted of, or is serving, an active probationary

+- sentence for a criminal offense, in accordance with § 2.2.1(C) of this Part above. - 2.
+Provider, assistant, emergency assistant or other permanent member of the provider's household has a history of DCYF involvement, in accordance with § 2.2.1(D) of this Part above. - 3.
 Children in the custodial care of the provider, assistant or emergency assistant have been adjudicated dependent, neglected, abused, wayward, or delinquent. - 4.
-Provider, assistant or emergency assistant has a documented history of chemical or alcohol abuse within the past seven (7) years. - 5.
+Provider, assistant or emergency assistant has a documented history of chemical or alcohol abuse within the past seven years. - 5.
 Provider, assistant or emergency assistant fails to comply with duly promulgated group child care home regulations. - 6.
-Provider, assistant or emergency assistant has failed to comply with duly promulgated rules or engaged in fraudulent or other unlawful acts while acting as an agent of, or participating in, any other state or federally funded program.

-B. If the DHS Director, or designee, finds that the public health, safety or welfare requires emergency action and the Department incorporates such findings in an order, the Department may order summary suspension of the license or curtailment of activities as enumerated above, pending proceedings for revocation or other action in accordance with R.I.
+Provider, assistant or emergency assistant has failed to comply with duly promulgated rules or engaged in fraudulent or other unlawful acts while acting as an agent of, or participating in, any other state or federally funded program. - B. If the DHS Administrator or designee finds that the public health, safety or welfare requires emergency action and the Department incorporates such findings in an order, the Department may order summary suspension of the license or curtailment of activities as enumerated above, pending proceedings for revocation or other action in accordance with R.I.
 Gen. Laws § 42-35-14(c).

-7.2.57 Procedure for Appeal/Hearing
+2.2.56 Procedure for Appeal/Hearing

-- A. Any applicant for licensure or license holder may appeal any licensing action by or decision of a Departmental staff person, supervisor or administrator that is adverse to the person's status as an applicant or license holder. through the Executive Office of Health and Human Services' Appeals Process and Procedures for EOHHS Agencies and Programs, 210-RICR-10-05-2.
-Executive Office of Health and Human Services administrative appeal policy (210-RICR-10-05-2). - B. Any applicant for licensure or license holder, who has a right to pursue an administrative appeal, may seek an emergency stay of summary suspension through the Executive Office of Health and Human Services' Appeals Process and Procedures for EOHHS Agencies and Programs, 210-RICR-10-05- 2.Executive Office of Health and Human Services administrative appeal policy (210-RICR-10-05-2).
-All administrative appeals/hearings relating to licensing actions or decisions shall be held in accordance with the Executive Office of Health and Human Services.
+- A. Any applicant for licensure or license holder may appeal any licensing action by or decision of a Departmental staff person, supervisor or administrator that is adverse to the person's status as an applicant or license holder, through the Executive Office of Health and Human Services' Appeals Process and Procedures for EOHHS Agencies and Programs, administrative appeal policy 210-RICR-10-05-2. - B. Any applicant for licensure or license holder, who has a right to pursue an administrative appeal, may seek an emergency stay of summary suspension through the Executive Office of Health and Human Services' Appeals Process and Procedures for EOHHS Agencies and Programs, 210-RICR-10-05-2.
+All administrative appeal policy (210-RICR-10-05-2).
+All administrative appeals/hearings relating to licensing actions shall be held in accordance with the Executive Office of Health and Human Services administrative appeal policy.

-7.2.68 Dual Foster Care License and Group Family Child Care License
+2.2.67 Dual Foster Care License and Family Child Care License